tendermint/tendermint/docs/spec/abci/apps.md

 `Data` contains the result of the CheckTx transaction execution, if any.
 It is semantically meaningless to Tendermint.

-`Tags` include any tags for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tendermint.
+`Events` include any Events for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tendermint.

 ### DeliverTx